Minimum Credit Score Needed to Purchase a Car

 • Credit score and more

 Out of those facets, your credit score can have a huge impact on whether or not you are approved for a car loan and how low your interest rate will be.
-Having a good credit score will not only ensure that you are approved but will lower the interest rate considerably which, in turn, decreased your payment significantly.
+Having a good credit score will not only ensure that you are approved but will lower the interest rate considerably which, in turn, decreases your payment significantly.

 As far as a minimum credit score needed to be approved, that can vary depending on the lender.
 Some lenders are willing to take the risk of approving a loan to someone with poor credit because they are able to mitigate some of that risk by hiking up the interest rates.
 According to Interest.com, car loans made to borrowers with poor credit tend to pay 3 to 4 times as much as someone with good credit.
 Poor credit is usually identified by having a credit score between 501 and 600 while a “bad” credit score is considered less than 500.